 - Does the supplier inspect the product upon receipt and again upon delivery?

 - Does the supplier comply with our packaging, labeling, and shipping requirements?

 - Does the supplier provide required traceability on all equipment to ensure seamless receipt into our locations?

 - Does the supplier provide secure destruction for decommissioned products?

 - Does the supplier use responsible methods for disposal?

 - Does the supplier verify compliance with current Department of Defense requirements for disposal?

-- Does the supplier worked with us and OEMs to smooth the transition to the next generation of technology?
+- Does the supplier work with us and OEMs to smooth the transition to the next generation of technology?

-- Does the supplier communicated technology roadmaps to us?
+- Does the supplier communicate technology roadmaps to us?
 Can the supplier provide inventory support during transition?
 Does the supplier have a first article validation process?

-Strict adherence to these practices helps ensure that our customers in U.S. government (and other regulated environments; see this whitepaper) receive the IT products expected, operating in precisely the ways intended.
+Strict adherence to these practices helps ensure that our customers in U.S. government – and other highly regulated environments – receive the IT products expected, operating in precisely the ways intended.